 Pharmaceutical SMEs in India Gain Time to Meet Enhanced GMP Standards Under Revised Schedule M

-India’s Union Ministry of Health and Family Welfare (MoHFW) has issued a draft notification granting small and medium-sized pharmaceutical companies an additional year to upgrade their facilities in compliance with the revised Schedule M of the Drugs and Cosmetic Act.
+India’s Union Ministry of Health and Family Welfare (MoHFW) has announced its decision to grant small and medium-sized pharmaceutical companies an additional year to upgrade their facilities in compliance with the revised Schedule M of the Drugs and Cosmetics Act.

 The revised Schedule M establishes enhanced quality standards and Good Manufacturing Practices (GMP) for pharmaceutical manufacturers, aiming to improve overall manufacturing quality, safety, and regulatory compliance across the sector.